 To see the work accomplished with our six partners (2008-2014), see the Global Education Initiative 5 year anniversary section.

-In 2014 we transitioned to a new signature program, 'Financial Education for Girls' in Brazil, China, India and Rwanda.
 This program aims to provide relevant and timely financial education to girls and young women at key points in their lives, as part of a program to support girls with the necessary knowledge, skills and attitudes to tackle decisions along their life's journey, whether this is personal, professional or in continuing education.

 Access to financial and social assets is essential to helping youth make their own economic decisions and escape poverty.

 Responsible financial services include education and Financial education enables economic empowerment.
 As a global financial institution, we see first-hand how important financial skills are to enable people to actively participate in the economy and society.
 Many young people aged 14–25 in developing countries are already economically active but without any basic education in the key tenets of finance.
 They are therefore not only less likely to maximize the benefits from their economic activity, but also risk making decisions that may result in debt and further poverty over time and into adulthood.

 Given that girls in developing countries still struggle to overcome many barriers to education compared to their male counterparts, focusing on financial education for girls in particular can mean transformed futures.
 Empowered girls can manage their own savings, spending, and make decisions about their future endeavours in life.

 By increasing both the financial capability of girls as well as awareness of their social and economic rights, they can better fulfill their potential and take advantage of economic opportunities as they transition into adulthood.
 Furthermore, financial education for girls also mitigates their vulnerabilities such as sexual and domestic violence, school dropout, illiteracy, early marriage, and pregnancy.

 Global Education Initiative – Spotlight on Financial Education 2014–2017